jeffallen13/ofac/README.md

-# OFAC Sanctions List Processor
+# OFAC Sanctions List and Monthly Panel Data

 A Python system for managing OFAC sanctions data on a monthly basis.
 The system is particularly suited for research applications, providing historical tracking of sanctions and a monthly panel dataset for analysis.
 It is not designed for sanctions screening.